Asa Hutchinson: U.S. House of Representatives

-In 1992 Hutchinson's brother, Tim, was elected to Congress in Arkansas's third congressional district, when veteran U.S. Representative John Paul Hammerschmidt retired.
+In 1992 Hutchinson's brother, Tim, was elected to Congress in Arkansas's 3rd congressional district, when veteran U.S. Representative John Paul Hammerschmidt retired.
 In 1996, when his brother decided not to run for a third term in the House in order to seek the open Senate seat caused by the retirement of David Pryor, Hutchinson ran for the seat and won.

-Hutchinson, who had at first decided to run for an open seat in the Arkansas House of Representatives from Sebastian County, defeated Ann Henry, a longtime friend of Bill and Hillary Clinton, in November 1996.
+Hutchinson, who had at first decided to run for an open seat in the Arkansas House of Representatives from Sebastian County defeated Ann Henry, a longtime friend of Bill and Hillary Clinton, in November 1996.
 Although Henry outspent Hutchinson during the campaign, the district's heavy Republican tilt and his brother Tim's presence atop the ballot helped Asa win with 52% of the vote.
-Tim Hutchinson also won his campaign for the U.S. Senate and served one term, losing his reelection bid in 2002.
+Tim Hutchinson also was elected to the U.S. Senate in 1996 and served one term, losing his reelection bid in 2002.

 In 1998, Hutchinson was reelected to the House with far less difficulty, taking 81% of the vote against a third-party challenger.
 He was reelected unopposed in 2000.
 Hutchinson served as a house manager (prosecutor) in the impeachment trial of Bill Clinton.

 In office, Hutchinson compiled a voting record as conservative as his brother's.
 He led efforts to crack down on illegal drugs, particularly methamphetamine.
 Hutchinson also served as one of the managers of the impeachment trial of President Bill Clinton in 1998.
 In 1999, Hutchinson was involved in the effort to reform campaign finance laws and offered an alternative proposal to the bill by Christopher Shays and Marty Meehan, which he opposed on the grounds that it "went too far" by attempting to ban television commercials by legal third-party organizations.
 Hutchinson did support John McCain's and Russ Feingold's Senate bill.
 Hutchinson unsuccessfully tried to modify the civil asset forfeiture reform bill that sought to prevent police abuse of its power to seize private property on mere suspicion of being linked to any criminal investigation.
 His amendment would allegedly have empowered the police to continue profiting from drug money.